">

 If he is still vomiting all of the liquids, he will have to be seen for IV or SQ fluids.

 You can give him chicken broth, beef boullion, or turkey broth with an eye dropper.
-It would be good to dissolve in some acidophilus.
+It would be good to dissolve in some Acidophilus.
 Open an acidophilus capsule and sprinkle it into the broth.
 Lactobacillus acidophilus is the beneficial bacteria that is normally found in the gut.

 You can buy it at health food stores in the refrigerator section.
 Since your chihuahua has been vomiting for the past 4 days, he has depleted all of the normal gut flora.